Browsing: Exporting & Importing

-Established in 1991, this privately owned company takes great pride in delivering European machinery, equipment, product and expertise throughout New Zealand, Australia and the South Pacific.
+Established in 1991, this privately owned company takes great pride in delivering mainly European and US sourced machinery, equipment, products and expertise throughout New Zealand, Australia, Asia and the Pacific Islands.

 Viniquip maintains offices in Hastings, New Zealand and in Australia.

-Our portfolio of internationally recognised machinery brands that are marketed exclusively include, GAI, APE, Bucher Vaslin, and Kreuzmayer amongst others.
+Our portfolio of internationally recognised machinery brands that are marketed exclusively, which include, GAI, APE, ABE, Bucher Vaslin, and Kreuzmayr amongst others.

 Viniquip’s strengths include turn-key design work, project management as well as consulting to various industries, which is backed up by trained technicians and spare parts inventory to support customers

 Horst Klos / Aaron O’Keeffe